Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Design Rule: Modulation-induced Phase Shift of Light

 The established design rule allows for realization of advanced functionalities through electrically phased time-modulated metasurfaces implemented by using electro-optical materials such as graphene and ITO.
-The optical constants of these materials can be modulated up to several GHz which can be achieved by using a radio-frequency (RF) biasing network.
+The optical constants of these materials can be modulated with modulation frequencies up to several GHz which can be achieved by using a radio-frequency (RF) biasing network.
 The phase delay in modulation can be realized and electrically tuned using RF phase shifters.
 It should be remarked that the phase shifting of electrical modulation is sufficient instead of a true time-delay.
 Multiple techniques can be adopted to realize passive and active RF phase shifter circuits \cite{firouzjaei2010mm} which have been extensively used in phased array microwave antennas.
-It should be noted that conventional phased-array antennas are time-invariant and utilize RF phase shifters in their feeding network to generate a phased radiation.
-On the contrary, a phased time-modulated metasurface relies on an optical pump (plane wave incidence) for radiation while the scatterers are modulated in time with an RF electrical network.
+It should be noted that conventional phased-array antennas are time-invariant and utilize RF phase shifters in their feeding network to generate a phased radiation of fundamental frequency harmonic.
+Whereas, a phased time-modulated metasurface relies on an optical excitation (plane wave incidence) for radiation and the scatterers are modulated in time with an RF electrical network to engineer the emerging wavefronts of higher-order frequency harmonics.

-The developments made in this section are agnostic to the shape and materials of the building blocks; implying that the design rule can be implemented with arbitrary-shaped unitcells incorporating different types of tunable materials in different frequency regimes.
-In the following, we will synthesize a time-modulated metasurface in the THz regime using graphene-wrapped silicon microwires and apply this design rule to explore beam-shaping and exotic phenomena in more depth.
-All the results in the following sections are obtained with an exact semi-analytical method based on multipole scattering \cite{salary2017synthesis} without using equivalent admittance approximation.
+The developments made in this section are agnostic to the shape and material composition of the building blocks; implying that the design rule can be implemented with arbitrary-shaped unit cells incorporating different types of tunable materials in different frequency regimes.
+In the following, we will synthesize a time-modulated metasurface in the THz regime using graphene-wrapped silicon microwires and apply this design rule to verify its validity beyond the dipolar regime while exploring beam-shaping and exotic phenomena in more depth.
+All the results in the following sections are obtained with an exact semi-analytical method based on multipole scattering developed in \cite{salary2018time} without using equivalent admittance approximation.